 Look for air in the return flow.
-Presence of lots of small bubbles means the leak is in a suction line.
-No bubbles usually means the leak is elsewhere.
+The presence of lots of small bubbles means the leak is in a suction line.
+No bubbles usually mean the leak is elsewhere.
 Narrowing down the possibilities can be helpful.

 Alan // Ask Alan A Question

 We are like detectives, so the more reliable info the customer can provide us the better.
 Water loss in inches per day.
 Make sure your backwash valve is not leaking.
 Please let us know of anything out of the ordinary, for example, the air in the system.
 Please make sure your pool is clean and clear and full of water on leak detection day.
 WE MUST have those items done in order to fully check your pool.